 In fact, since many children in the developing world suffer from malnourishment, they are also vitamin A deficient.
-However, even if they have enough vitamin A in their diet they can still be deficient if they suffer from liver disease because the liver is required to metabolize vitamins for the body.
+However, even if they get enough vitamin A, they can still be deficient if they suffer from liver disease.
+The liver is required to metabolize vitamins for the body.
 Deficiency in vitamin A is the leading cause of childhood blindness in the developing world.

-Ensuring children in third world countries get enough nutrients in their diet is a multi-faceted challenge that can’t be solved overnight.
-However, children and adults all over the world can improve their eye health by incorporating foods that are rich in vitamin A when possible.
-These foods include milk, meat, fish, eggs, leafy greens, and yellow fruit.
+Ensuring children in the global south get enough nutrients is a multi-faceted challenge that can’t be solved overnight.
+However, people all over the world can improve their eye health by incorporating foods that are rich in vitamin A. These foods include milk, meat, fish, eggs, leafy greens, and yellow fruit.

 Antioxidants are critical to your eye cells’ ability to prevent oxidation from free radicals from occurring.
 Since the macula and retina are so dependent on oxygen to function, they need extra protection from oxidation.
 When you are deficient in antioxidants, oxidation can occur and result in higher chances of suffering from macular degeneration.
 Since age plays a part in eye health, age-related macular degeneration (AMD) can also be sped up due to antioxidant deficiency.
 However, in one study, antioxidants in the diet were able to decrease the participant’s risk for AMD by 25 percent.
 That’s a substantial decrease in risk.

-Antioxidants also decrease the risk for cataract development.
-In fact, the same study mentioned above also reported that antioxidant vitamins, like C and E, could decrease the progression of existing cataracts in addition to preventing them from forming.
-Cataracts are highly common eye health issue in America; cataract surgery is the most common surgical procedure done with over two million performed in America each year.
-Such a common health issue can be resolved by increasing our antioxidant intake.
+Antioxidants also decrease the risk of cataract development.
+The study above also reported that antioxidant vitamins, like C and E, could decrease the progression of existing cataracts.
+That’s in addition to preventing them from forming.
+Cataracts are a highly common eye health issue in America.
+Cataract surgery is the most common surgical procedure with over two million performed in America each year.
+Such a common health issue can be resolved by increasing your antioxidant intake.

-You can find antioxidants in berries, dark chocolate, nuts, seeds, leafy greens, etc. Although most people don’t get enough antioxidants in their daily diet; simply adding additional servings of fruits, veggies, and mixed nuts can impact your antioxidant levels and your eye health.
+You can find antioxidants in berries, dark chocolate, nuts, seeds, leafy greens, etc. Most people don’t get enough antioxidants in their daily diet.
+Simply adding additional servings of fruits, veggies, and mixed nuts can impact your antioxidant levels and your eye health.

 Zinc is an essential trace mineral not created by our bodies but sourced from our diet.
 It has multiple benefits for our overall health and specifically our eye health.
-Zinc slows down the progression of onset AMD and visual acuity loss and prevents the onset for those who are high risk.
-When someone has a deficiency in zinc they can suffer from poor night vision, cloudy cataracts, and become more vulnerable to infections.
-In fact, zinc is responsible for transferring an important pigment that protects the retina from damage and infection, melanin, from the liver to the eyes.
+Zinc slows down the progression of AMD, visual acuity loss, and prevents the onset for those who are high risk.
+When someone has a deficiency in zinc, they can suffer from poor night vision, cloudy cataracts, and become more vulnerable to infections.
+In fact, zinc is responsible for transferring an important pigment that protects the retina from damage and infection.
+It’s called melanin and it transfers from the liver to the eyes.
 Without zinc, you are at a higher risk for retinal damage, infection, and disease.

 Omega 3-Fatty Acids

-Omega-3s are critical to your eyes’ drainage of intraocular fluid, preventing glaucoma and protecting our eyes from macular degeneration.
+Omega-3s are critical to your eyes’ drainage of intraocular fluid, preventing glaucoma and protecting them from macular degeneration.
 Our eyes naturally produce different clear fluids that keep the eyeballs moist and flush out toxins.
-When these fluids can’t drain properly they build up and put pressure on the eyes.
+When these fluids can’t drain properly, they build up and put pressure on the eyes.
 High eye pressure can result in glaucoma development and even permanent vision loss.
 Luckily, by ensuring you are getting enough omega-3s in your diet, you can prevent these eye health issues.

 Other Foods to Incorporate into Your Diet

-If your diet is lacking nutrients that benefit eye health, here is a list of additional foods to add to your daily diet.
+If your diet is lacking nutrients that benefit eye health, here is a list of additional foods to add.
 Some of these include the nutrients mentioned in this article as well as many more.
-Click each item for a corresponding recipe.

 Interested in Learning More?